Generally speaking, ginseng is one of the most potent ‘Cure-Alls’ we know of today, with an amazing capacity to improve our health.

 In answer to the debate around Asian Ginseng vs American Ginseng, I think it really depends on what you need, and your personal preferences.

-If you need more of a calming effect, or something that is more ‘Yin’, American Ginseng is your best bet.
+If you feel like you need something stimulating, go for Panax Ginseng.
+And for more of a calming effect, American Ginseng is your best bet.

-One thing is for sure, whichever variety of Ginseng you choose, it will strengthen your constitution and protect you from all kinds of ailments.
+One thing is for sure, whichever variety of Ginseng you choose, it’ll protect you from all kinds of ailments.

 Even the common cold.

 Thanks for reading, and if you have any questions, please post a comment.